 She collaborates with composers like Helmut Lachenmann, Carola Bauckholdt, George Crumb, Simon Steen-Andersen, Mathias Spahlinger, Claus-Steffen Mahnkopf, Michael Finnissy, Clemens Gadenstätter, Dai Fujikura, Magne Hegdal, Therese Birkelund Ulvo, Trond Reinholdtsen, Christian Blom, Bente Leiknes Thorsen and Øyvind Torvund.

 Her commitment to contemporary music is widely recognised.
-She was recently acclaimed 'Performer of the year 2016' by The Norwegian Society of Composers'.
-In 2008 and 2017 she received a state grant for performing artists, one of the most coveted awards in Norway.
-Ugelvik has just finished a research project at the Norwegian Academy of Music focusing on the soloist's role in contemporary piano concerti.
+She was acclaimed 'Performer of the year 2016' by The Norwegian Society of Composers'.
+In the periods 2008-2011 and 2017-2020 she received a state grant for performing artists, one of the most coveted awards in Norway.
+Ugelvik completed a research project at the Norwegian Academy of Music in 2017 focusing on the soloist's role in contemporary piano concerti.
 The project contained premieres of five new piano concerti.
+In October she will lead a new research project Performing Precarity in cooperation with international artists, composers and institutions.

 She has performed as a soloist with the most important orchestras and ensembles in Norway such as Oslo Philharmonic Orchestra, Bergen Philharmonic Orchestra, The Norwegian Radio Orchestra, Oslo Sinfonietta and Risør Chamber Orchestra.
 She is a member of the ensembles asamisimasa, Jagerflygel and Polygon.